Multilingual Vision-Language Models, A Survey: Technical Prerequisities

 \subsection{Language Modeling}

-Language modeling provides the foundation for processing and generating human language through probabilistic prediction of word sequences.
+Language modeling provides the foundation for processing and generating human language by probabilistically predicting word sequences.
 Modern language modeling employs two primary training paradigms: masked language modeling for encoder architectures and autoregressive language modeling for decoder-based generative models.
 In both cases, the core training signal derives from predicting missing or subsequent words, serving as a proxy for language understanding.
-Encoder-decoder models, which are also occasionally used, following the machine translation tradition, typically employ denoising objectives on input text \cite{raffel2023exploringlimitstransferlearning}.
+Encoder-decoder models, which are also occasionally used, following the machine translation tradition, typically employ denoising objectives on input text \citep{raffel2023exploringlimitstransferlearning}.

-While language modeling has its origin in n-gram models \cite{brown-etal-1992-class} and also many neural architectures have been used for language modeling \cite{bengio2003neural,mikolov2011extensions}, the field gained significant momentum with the introduction of the Transformer architecture in 2017 for neural machine translation \cite{vaswani2017attention}.
-Transformers are neural networks alternating self-attention layers that capture text structure \cite{marecek-rosa-2019-balustrades,voita-etal-2019-analyzing}, and feed-forward layers, interpreted as key-value memories storing linguistic and factual information \cite{geva-etal-2021-transformer}.
-The first notable pre-trained Transformer language model was BERT \cite{devlin-etal-2019-bert}, which established the paradigm of pre-training on large corpora followed by fine-tuning for downstream tasks such as classification and sequence labeling.
+While language modeling has its origins in $n$-gram models \citep{brown-etal-1992-class} and many neural architectures have also been used for language modeling \citep{bengio2003neural,mikolov2011extensions}, the field gained significant momentum with the introduction of the Transformer architecture in 2017 for neural machine translation \citep{vaswani2017attention}.
+Transformers are neural networks that alternate self-attention layers to capture text structure \citep{marecek-rosa-2019-balustrades,voita-etal-2019-analyzing} and feed-forward layers, interpreted as key-value memories storing linguistic and factual information \citep{geva-etal-2021-transformer}.
+The first notable pre-trained Transformer language model was BERT \citep{devlin-etal-2019-bert}, which established the paradigm of pre-training on large corpora followed by fine-tuning for downstream tasks such as classification and sequence labeling.

-Early generative models, such as the first iteration GPT \cite{radford2018improving}, initially showed limited utility compared to pre-trained encoders.
-However, this landscape transformed dramatically through model scaling, as demonstrated by GPT-2 \cite{radford2019language} and GPT-3 \cite{brown2020language}, the discovery of scaling laws \cite{hoffmann2022training}, and advances in instruction fine-tuning \cite{ouyang2022training,rafailov2024direct} that go beyond pre-training with next word prediction.
+Early generative models, such as the first iteration of GPT \citep{radford2018improving}, initially showed limited utility compared to pre-trained encoders.
+However, this landscape transformed dramatically through model scaling, as demonstrated by GPT-2 \citep{radford2019language} and GPT-3 \citep{brown2020language}, the discovery of scaling laws \citep{hoffmann2022training}, and advances in instruction fine-tuning \citep{ouyang2022training,rafailov2024direct} that go beyond pre-training with next word prediction.